 - Nasal steroids, which reduce swelling in the nasal passages, relieving congestion and other symptoms.
 Two nasal steroid sprays, Nasacort and Flonase, are available over the counter.

 - Allergy shots, called immunotherapy, which involves being injected with a small amount of the substance to which you are allergic.
 Over time, the dose is increased.
-By exposing you to greater and greater amounts of the allergen, your body may develop a tolerance to it and not cause symptoms.
+By exposing you to greater and greater amounts of the allergen, your body may develop a tolerance to it so that it no longer causes symptoms.

 To treat cold symptoms, you may also try: